Filter by Category

 Prerequisite:

-None.
-This workshop is open to beginners, though it's also a good next step after an introductory marbling class such as Introduction to Western Paper Marbling.
+This workshop is open to beginners who are specifically interested in marbling fabric, though it's best as a next step after an introductory class such as Introduction to Western Paper Marbling.

 Materials to bring: